uditpramanik/Coconut-Shy-Game---Unity-and-Vuforia-AR/README.md

 AR Version: Incorporates Vuforia to merge game elements with the real world, enhancing interactivity through physical device movement.

+# Development Environment
+Unity 3D: Utilized for its robust game development tools, supporting both 2D and 3D game creation.

+Vuforia Engine: Chosen for its superior image recognition and tracking capabilities, crucial for the AR functionality.

+#Contents of the Repository
+Unity Projects: Contains separate folders for the AR and non-AR versions of the game.

+Documentation: Includes detailed development reports and video demonstrations of gameplay across different platforms and modes.

+Scripts and Assets: Provides all necessary C# scripts and Unity assets used in the game development, including custom physics behaviors and UI elements.

 #Features

 Multi-level Difficulty: Easy, Medium, and Hard levels to cater to all player skills.